mschmidt712/kubernetes-ci-cd/README.md

 # Kubernetes ci/cd whitepaper for Linux.com

- This readme is dynamically generated when the interactive tutorial is run
+ This readme is dynamically generated when `node readme.js`

 ## Interactive tutorial version
 * clone this repo